munificent/craftinginterpreters/book/scanning.md

 Lex was created by Mike Lesk and Eric Schmidt.
 Yes, the same Eric Schmidt who was executive chairman of Google.
-I'm not saying programming languages are a sure-fire path to wealth and fame, but we *can* count at least one mega-billionaire among us.
+I'm not saying programming languages are a surefire path to wealth and fame, but we *can* count at least one mega billionaire among us.

 </aside>